Remote education provision: information for parents

 What are your expectations for my child’s engagement and the support that we as parents and carers should provide at home?

 All students are expected to attend all lessons.
 They let their teacher know at the start of the lesson that they are ‘here’ and ready to take part.
-They are expected to hand in work at the end of the lesson, and sometimes throughout to demonstrate their active engagement by submitting a photo of their work onto showbie.
+They are expected to hand in work throughout the lesson to demonstrate their active engagement by submitting a photo of their work onto showbie.
 Students are coded for the attendance to lessons and also for good engagement.

 Parents/Carers are expected to support the school, where they can, in ensuring they are up and ready to work, have a space in which they can work and know who to go to if they are struggling.